Giovanni Ancillotto: World War I

 Ancillotto volunteered for pilot's training.
 He was accepted on 4 November 1915, with the rank of Soldato.
 After undergoing basic training at Mirafiori, he was posted to Gaberdini Flying School at Cameri on 5 December.
 In March 1916, he graduated near the top of his class of 80.
 In May, he trained at Busto Arsizio and Malpensa.
 He received his first active posting on 25 June 1916, to 114a Squadriglia.
 On 31 August 1916, he was promoted to Caporal.
 On 1 October, he transferred to 27a Squadriglia, remaining with them until 20 December 1916.

 On 7 January 1917, Giovanni Ancillotto was accepted as an Aspirante.
 His next posting was to 30a Squadriglia, on 18 February 1917.
 He would remain with them until 13 April 1917.
 His reconnaissance work to this point earned him a Silver award of the Medal for Military Valor.

 Ancillotto was selected for conversion training on Nieuport fighters, and took gunnery school at Pisa.
 On 14 June 1917, he was posted to a fighter squadron, 80a Squadriglia; the squadron was flying operations over the Battles of the Isonzo.
 Ancillotto scored his first four aerial victories with this squadron in late October and early November 1917, sharing his first with Alvaro Leonardi.
 On 10 November, he moved to another fighter unit, 77a Squadriglia, where he would win a second silver medal for Military Valor.
 In the wake of the Battle of Caporetto, Ancillotto waged a campaign against Austro-Hungarian observation balloons.
 On both 30 November and 3 December 1917, Ancillotto destroyed an enemy balloon.
-On 5 December, he so aggressively pressed home his attack on a third balloon that he returned to base with swathes of its envelope basted to his severely damaged aircraft.
+On 5 December, he so aggressively pressed home his attack on a third balloon that he shot his Le Prieur rocket at point blank range and, unable to execute an evasive maneuver, he pierced through the balloon with his aircraft.
+Despite his severe injuries, Ancillotto managed to return to base with swathes of its envelope basted to his severely damaged aircraft.
 During this week, he also forced down many other balloons without destroying them.